 I won’t show you this letter yet, but one day, maybe when you are going to get married for real, I will.
 I’ll show you what you thought being married meant.
 Actually, my darling, I think you’ve got a good understanding of the give and take of a relationship already.

 You also have wonderful negotiation skills.
 An Xbox One for a mansion sounds a pretty good deal to me, and I’m impressed with your admirable forethought in choosing a life mate with an apparently endless supply of cash and baked goods.
-I’ll trust that by the time you’ve grown up you’ve realised that owning a till doesn’t mean it’s necessarily full of money.
+I’ll trust that by the time you’ve grown up you will have realised that owning a till doesn’t mean it’s necessarily full of money.

 I don’t care if you marry for money or cake.
 I don’t care if you marry a man or a woman.
 I don’t care if you never marry at all, though I do hope that one day you’ll fall in love for keeps.